engineer-andrew/ea-customizable-components/projects/ea-multi-select-dropdown/README.md

 ```

 ### Code
-The code is on [Github](https://github.com/engineer-andrew/ea-customizable-components/tree/master/projects/multi-select-dropdown).
+The code is on [Github](https://github.com/engineer-andrew/ea-customizable-components/tree/master/projects/ea-multi-select-dropdown).

 ### Quick Notes
 The intention of this component is to provide a fully customizable, fully contained way to have a multi-select dropdown included in your Angular application.
 I wrote it to meet my needs so there's probably a lot of stuff it doesn't do, or doesn't do well.
 Feel free to open an issue or fork it and make changes.

 ### Usage
-To use the multi-select-dropdown, follow these steps:
+To use the ea-multi-select-dropdown, follow these steps:
 1. Import the `EaMultiSelectDropdownModule` in your module.
  * There is an option to import the module with `.forRoot()`, but that isn't necessary and provides no additional functionality or features.
 2. Use `<ea-multi-select-dropdown {options}>` where `{options}` are defind in the Options section below
-3. To instruct the multi-select-dropdowns to close when a specific element is clicked, apply the `eaMultiSelectDropdownClose` directive to that element with a value of true (e.g. `eaMultiSelectDropdownClose="true"`)
+3. To instruct the ea-multi-select-dropdowns to close when a specific element is clicked, apply the `eaMultiSelectDropdownClose` directive to that element with a value of true (e.g. `eaMultiSelectDropdownClose="true"`)
  * Using the `eaMultiSelectDropdownClose` with a value of true tells the directive to bind an event listener to the specified element instead of the document
-4. To instruct the multi-select-dropdowns to close when another somewhere else on the document (DOM) is clicked, apply the `eaMultiSelectDropdownClose` directive to any form element (we know this isn't ideal and we're working on a better way in the future)
+4. To instruct the ea-multi-select-dropdowns to close when another somewhere else on the document (DOM) is clicked, apply the `eaMultiSelectDropdownClose` directive to any form element (we know this isn't ideal and we're working on a better way in the future)
  * It's important to note that every time you apply the `eaMultiSelectDropdownClose` directive to an element, an event listener is bound to the root document so you should only add one for performance purposes

 ### Options On The `ea-multi-select-dropdown` Component